 In California, any driver pulled over on suspicion of driving while under the influence can be subject to a breathalyzer test.
 Assuming you’re not a minor and you don’t have a criminal history, in general, you do not have to take this test.
 However, refusal to take a test after arrest could lead to loss of license and fines, even if you’re not ultimately convicted of DUI.

-No matter what happened during or after the event that led to your arrest, the experienced team at the Kraut Law Group has the compassion and deep knowledge of relevant laws and statutes to craft an appropriate defense strategy.
+No matter what happened during or after the event that led to your arrest, the experienced team at the Kraut Criminal & DUI Lawyers has the compassion and deep knowledge of relevant laws and statutes to craft an appropriate defense strategy.
 Please call a Los Angeles DUI defense lawyer now to review your options.